 Egyptian law currently exempts savings certificate interest from personal income tax.

-Certificates give steady yield but lose against real inflation (22% yield vs 25% inflation = -3% real).
+Certificates give steady yield, but what matters is the real return — the certificate rate minus inflation.
+When inflation runs above the yield you are losing purchasing power even while the number is positive.
 Gold hedges EGP devaluation.
 Stocks offer higher long-term returns with volatility.
 Diversification across all three is usually the sound approach.

-USD certificates yield less (4-6%) but protect against further EGP depreciation.
-EGP certificates pay ~21%+ but lose value if the pound slides.
+USD certificates yield less (typically 4-6%) but protect against further EGP depreciation.
+EGP certificates pay considerably more — up to 27% in the table above but lose value if the pound slides.
 If you expect EGP depreciation greater than the yield gap, USD is the safer hold.

 NBE and Banque Misr are the largest public banks and their certificates are most popular due to implicit government backing.
 CIB, QNB Alahli, and AAIB are strong private banks usually at slightly lower rates.
 See the sorted table above for current comparison.